jdelreyes/spring-social/readme.md

 ## Running

-1. Navigate to the folder repository.
+1. Navigate to the directory.
    ```shell
    cd spring-social
    ```